lcolosi/WaveClimatology/README.md

 # Abstract

 Significant wave height (SWH) stems from a combination of locally generated "wind-sea" and remotely generated "swell" waves.
 In the Northern and Southern Hemispheres, wave heights typically undergo a sinusoidal annual cycle, with larger SWH in winter in response to seasonal changes in high-latitude storm patterns that generate equatorward propagating swell.
 However, some locations deviate from this hemispheric-scale seasonal pattern in SWH.
-For example, in the California coastal region, local wind events occur in boreal spring and summer, leading to a wind speed (WSP) annual cycle with a distinct maximum in boreal spring and a corresponding local response in SWH\@.
+For example, in the California coastal region, local wind events occur in boreal spring and summer, leading to a wind speed (WSP) annual cycle with a distinct maximum in boreal spring and a corresponding local response in SWH.
 Here ocean regions with a WSP annual cycle reaching a maximum in late spring, summer, or early fall are designated as seasonal wind anomaly regions (SWARs).
 Intra-annual variability of surface gravity waves is analyzed globally using two decades of satellite-derived SWH and WSP data.
 The phasing of the WSP annual cycle is used as a metric to identify SWARs.
 Global maps of probability of swell based on wave age confirm that during the spring and summer months, locally forced waves are more statistically more likely in SWARs than in surrounding regions.
 The magnitude of the deviation in the SWH annual cycle is determined by the exposure to swell and characteristics of the wave field within the region.
 Local winds have a more identifiable impact on Northern Hemisphere SWARs than on Southern Hemisphere SWARs due to the larger seasonality of Northern Hemisphere winds.

 # Plain Language Summary